biopython/biopython.github.io/wiki/The_Biopython_Structural_Bioinformatics_FAQ.md

 Can I contribute?
 -----------------

 Yes, yes, yes!
-Just send me an e-mail (thamelry@binf.ku.dk) or to the Biopython developers (biopython-dev@biopython.org) if you have something useful to contribute!
+Just send an e-mail to [Thomas Hamelryck](mailto:thamelry@binf.ku.dk) or to [the Biopython developers](mailto:biopython-dev@biopython.org) if you have something useful to contribute!
 Eternal fame awaits!